Close Quarters Combat Explained

 Elbow Strikes: Use elbows to strike when in very close range, especially in a clinch situation.

 When practicing these strikes, focus on precision and speed.
-A well-placed strike can make all the difference in an altercation.
+A well-placed strike behind the ear, temple, or jaw, can make all the difference in an altercation.

 Keep in mind that each situation is unique, so training to recognize different types of grabs can give you the upper hand.
 Controlled sparring exercises can help improve your reflexes and reaction times when dealing with grabs.